Police suspend investigation involving Elliott

 Elliott is already under NFL investigation stemming from a 2016 domestic violence accusation against him.
 The reigning Offensive Rookie of the Year had been preparing a response to the league to be submitted in the next week, sources told ESPN.

-Cowboys coach Jason Garrett said earlier Wednesday that he plans to speak with Elliott about the incident on Friday.
-Garrett said he did not want to get into specifics, but stressed that Elliott is "someone we believe very strongly in as a person and as a football player."
+Cowboys coach Jason Garrett said earlier Wednesday that he plans to speak with Elliott about the most recent incident on Friday.
+Garrett said he did not want to get into specifics but stressed that Elliott is "someone we believe very strongly in as a person and as a football player."

 ESPN's Todd Archer contributed to this report.